fasiha/obsidian-ichi.moe-japanese/README.md

 2. Parses the HTML response to extract word definitions and readings
 3. Formats the results in a clean, readable markdown format
 4. Inserts the analysis into your current note

+## Settings

+The plugin includes a settings page where you can:

+- **Configure JmdictFurigana file path**: Set the location of your JmdictFurigana.json.zip file
+- **Reload furigana data**: Refresh the data without restarting Obsidian
+- **View setup instructions**: Step-by-step guide for configuration
+- **Check status**: See how many furigana entries are currently loaded

+Access settings via: Settings → Community Plugins → Ichi.moe Japanese Analyzer → Settings

 ## Privacy